 Scene panel to position your 3D object correctly on the face.
 For more information on attaching a 3D object to your face, follow the Head Attached 3D Objects guide.

-We can additionally add 2D textures to the screen by using a Billboard to add more layers to your Lens.
+We can additionally add 2D textures to the screen by using a Screen Image to add more layers to your Lens.
 This is useful for adding things like branding, and other effects (such as a vignette).
 In your

-Add New -> Billboard.
++ -> Screen Image.
 You can use the

-Scene panel to move your billboard to the correct location.
-You can learn more about the Billboard in the Billboard guide.
+Scene panel to move your Screen Image to the correct location.
+You can learn more about the Screen Image in the Image guide.

 Triggering a 3D Animation